German Emotions Vocabulary: Common Words to Talk About Feelings in German

 Last updated: March 5, 2026

 Ever get tired of responding with the same old "mir geht's gut" every time someone asks how you're doing in German?
 You're not alone.
-Most learners stick to basic responses because they simply don't know the vocabulary to express what they're actually feeling.
+Most German learners stick to basic responses because they simply don't know the vocabulary to express what they're actually feeling.
 The thing is, German has an incredibly rich emotional vocabulary that goes way beyond happy, sad, and angry.
 There are words for feelings you didn't even know existed, plus tons of phrases that'll make you sound way more natural in conversations.
-Let's dive into how you can actually express what's going on in your head when speaking German.
+Let's dive into how you can express what's going on in your head when speaking German.

-Basic German emotion adjectives you need first
+Basic German emotion adjectives to describe feelings

 Let's start with the fundamental building blocks.
 These are the adjectives you'll use most often when describing feelings.